SvenMuth/Chip8Interpreter/README.md

 A Chip8 Interpreter running in terminal.
 Works only on Linux!
 In an IDE terminal not all features may work.

-## Usage
-    ./Chip8Interpreter  [Clock (Hz)] /path/to/rom

-Without specifying the clock it is set to 60Hz.
-Some ROMs need a much higher or lower clock speed.

 ## Building
     $ mkdir build
     $ cd build
     $ cmake ..
     $ make

+## Usage
+    ./Chip8Interpreter  [cycle time (ms)] [instructions per cycle] /path/to/rom

+- Cycle time: Time per cycle.
+By default set to 16ms
+- Instructions per cycle: The amount of instructions which are run in one cycle.
+By default set to 11
+- Path: A path to a ROM has to be specified

 ## Keypad